OutSystems/docs-odc/README.md

 ## Writing

-All documentation present in this repository should be written in Markdown (check [here](https://daringfireball.net/projects/markdown/syntax) for the basic syntax).
+All documentation in this repository should be written in Markdown (check [here](https://daringfireball.net/projects/markdown/syntax) for the basic syntax).

 The Markdown-to-HTML conversion process is done through the Python Markdown package.
 The following Markdown extensions are currently being used in the conversion step: